gharials/dev-path/docs/internet-web/websites.md

 For example, if a client requests the URL `http://localhost:5000/image.jpg`, the server returns a response that contains the `image.jpg` file's content as its body.
 Similarly, the `style-2.css` file is returned for the URL `http://localhost:5000/sub-dir/style-2.css`.
 As a convention, if a directory is requested instead of a file, like `http://localhost:5000/sub-dir/`, the `index.html` file within the directory is returned.
 Web servers allow programmers to specify a directory for static contents; the exact instructions vary from server to server.
 Though very straightforward, this option is too restricted, not suitable for all scenarios; only static pages can be served, no runtime changes.

 Dynamic contents, on the other hand, are _generated_ by a server upon receiving a request.
-In a modern web server, for each URL, programmers define functions associated with the URL that can _generate_ a response.
+In a modern web server, for each URL, programmers define a function associated with the URL that can _generate_ a response.
 Whenever a request is sent to an URL, the function associated with it generates the response and returns it to the client.

 ## Website performance